- Learning to a Greater Degree Contract

 This program is dedicated to providing a current and high quality education in preparing students for careers in the world's interdependent lodging, food service and related industries.
 The professional curriculum and co-curricular activities of the Harmon College of Business and Professional Studies support this objective by integrating technology, leadership, and practical experiences within the scope of its educational mission.
 The college also strives to obtain the resources necessary to maintain a leadership role in integrating technology across the curriculum.

-The placement outlook is outstanding.
-It is said to be the largest industry in the world and the first, second or third largest employer in more than 30 states.
+The hospitality industry is the largest in the world and the first, second or third largest employer in more than 30 states.
 Government employment projections predict that over the next 10 years management positions in lodging, food service, tourism, and recreation and sports will grow by twice the overall rate of employment growth in the economy.

 Our kitchen laboratory allows students to gain culinary management skills that are important in food and beverage management.
 Research opportunities exist in both the Quantity Foods Lab and Hospitality and Travel Marketing courses.